Published: January 22, 2021

 From the time when you were a child, your mind was always listening.
 Your critical inner voices started to take shape in your formative years.
 Without knowing it, you start to internalize attitudes that were directed towards you by parents or influential caretakers.

-For example: If your parents saw you as lazy, you may grow up feeling useless or ineffective.
+If your parents saw you as lazy, you may grow up feeling useless or ineffective.
 This inner voice poisons every attempt you make at reaching your goals and keeps you stuck in life.

 It means that, if you perceive yourself to be “ineffective,” your mind will resist attempts at changing that limiting belief.
 Even though consciously you may want to be “effective”, your mind will fight against it, because it's not something that it’s familiar with.